WTHK: History

 In 2004 Nassau Broadcasting Partners purchased WEXP and WVAY as well as an entire portfolio of radio stations in Vermont and New Hampshire from the Vox Radio Group.
 While the station has evolved into "Rutland's Rock Station, 101.5 The Fox", the WVAY call sign went away again in favor of Nassau's warehousing of the WTHK call sign on November 16, 2006, where they remain to this day.
 The call sign was previously used on 97.5 FM in Trenton, New Jersey.

 WTHK, along with 29 other Nassau stations in northern New England, was purchased at bankruptcy auction by Carlisle Capital Corporation, a company controlled by Bill Binnie (owner of WBIN-TV in Derry), on May 22, 2012.
 The station, and 12 of the other stations, would then be acquired by Vertical Capital Partners, controlled by Jeff Shapiro; however, WTHK was not included in the subsequent sale of simulcast partner WEXP to Electromagnetic Company.
 The sale of WTHK and the other 12 stations was consummated on November 30, 2012, at a purchase price of $4.4 million.
 The Vertical Capital Partners stations were transferred to Shapiro's existing Great Eastern Radio group on January 1, 2013.
 On January 22, 2013, WTHK dropped its simulcast of WEXP and began simulcasting new sister station WXXK (100.5 FM).

 The WXXK simulcast ended on March 16, 2015, when WTHK, along with WKKN in Westminster (a station in the Keene, New Hampshire, area that had also been serving as a WXXK simulcast), launched an adult album alternative format branded as "The Peak."
 Under the new format, the WTHK signal is marketed to the Bennington area.
-The stations switched to a classic rock format on May 14, 2018, while retaining their existing branding.
+The stations switched to a classic rock format on May 14, 2018, while retaining the "Peak" branding.

+In April 2026, Jared Goodell's Community Media LLC, owner of WTSA and WTSA-FM in Brattleboro, Vermont, purchased Great Eastern Radio's Brattleboro–Keene cluster–WTHK and translator W284AB; WKKN; WEEY; and WFYX–for $850,000.
+Upon taking over in June 2026, Community Media discontinued the "Peak" format and WKKN's simulcast on WTHK.

+On June 30, 2026, WTHK switched to a simulcast of WTSA-FM.